GordonVi/win2s3/README.md

 ```

 ## Limits
-- This script is provided "AS IS."
-There is no warrenty or guarantee with this software.
-- Due to Windows file locking, this script will not work with folders like:
+- Will not work with folders like:
 ```
 c:\Users\EndUser
 ```